teitsurumi/mpinn-mspinn-pytorch/README.md

 We have also successfully optimized their computatin efficiency by reorganizing the code pipeline and data structure for model training.

+## Description of the Numerical Experiments

+### `test4_basic`

+Before conducting this numerical experiment, we developed a PyTorch replication of PINN based on the [PINN (TF1 ver.)](https://github.com/maziarraissi/PINNs).
+We tested this model on two structures: an elastic circular hole and a square structure.
+During these tests, we observed that the original PINN struggled to converge under certain conditions:

+1. When the Young's modulus ($E$) is very large, e.g., Steel<br> $\Rightarrow$ the order of magnititude of $u$, $\varepsilon$ and $\sigma$ differs greatly $\Rightarrow$ normalization

+2. When there is localized high gradients<br> $\Rightarrow$ adjust the NN structure and training logics

+<font color="#ff6b81">*Note:*</font> In 03/2024, Prof. Karniadakis' team introduced the Residual-Based Attention (RBA) mechanism to address this issue: [Residual-based attention in physics-informed neural networks](https://www.sciencedirect.com/science/article/pii/S0045782524000616).

+Building on these insights, we designed `(test group 3) test4`.
+We discovered that by carefully grouping the loss terms, we could avoid numerical instability during the early stages of training.
+This approach ensures that all loss terms converge properly.
+Without proper grouping, the loss tends to get stuck in a suboptimal local minimum.

+The `test4` experiment consists of two main components: `numerical_integration` and `test4`.
+The `numerical_integration` module prepares the necessary data for Delaunay integration, a key step in the process.

+### Key Improvements:
+- **Compared to the original PINN:** Our implementation achieves higher computational efficiency and better convergence.
+- **Compared to DEM and some weak-form methods:** Our approach captures finer details in the physical fields, particularly for $\sigma_y$ and $\varepsilon_y$.
+- Skipping pre-training stages can lead to visually rougher predictions in the final results.

 ---

 # Acknowledgment